gregttn/GTToast/README.md

 ## Running the project

-After you cloned the project you will need to run 'pod update' in the Example directory.
+After cloning the project you will need to run 'pod update' in the Example directory.
+To view in XCode open the GTToast.xcworkspace which is located in the Example directory.

 ## Author